Degrees and Certifications:

 Career Readiness for all Students

 To assist our students in becoming college and career ready, we offer a comprehensive and individualized approach with a focus on helping each student discover their passion and explore opportunities that will assist them in refining their interests, developing a solid academic foundation, and experiences that will ultimately provide for a smooth transition into college and careers.
+All students will use Career Cruising software to help discover their career interests and develop Indivudal Plans of Study.
 Seaman students begin visiting with a college a career advocate in 8th grade, take success 101 as freshmen, and meet with college and career advocates once a semester during 10th, 11th, and 12th grade.
 Students may also enroll in our internship program as a senior.
 All students are required to take a personal finance class.
 Many students enroll a wide variety of elective classes to explore and develop their career interests.
-To further assist students in making a smooth transition into work and post-secondary career training, we offer 9 Career and Technical Education Pathways in the following areas: AV Communications, Business Finance, Agriculture Science, Construction and Design, Family and Consumer Science, Manufacturing, Programing and Software Development, Teaching, and Web & Digital Communications.
+To further assist students in making a smooth transition into work and post-secondary career training, we offer 24 Career and Technical Education Pathways.
+Some examples include: AV Communications, Business Finance, Agriculture Science, Construction and Design, Family and Consumer Science, Manufacturing, Programing and Software Development, Teaching, and Web & Digital Communications.
+We also offer Project Lead the Way courses in the areas of Biomedical, Engineering, and Computer Science Principles.
+Many of our students enroll in dual credit post-secondary studies and more students are pursuing industry recognized credentials.

 Anyone who walks the halls of Seaman High School will discover that we gave a warm, welcoming, and safe school climate.
 Senior surveys completed by 244 out of 277 students reported that SHS provided a safe learning environment (excellent 76%, good 24%, average 0%, below average 5 students, needs improvement 0%).
 Random Drug Testing data showed that drug related Hearings were down 71%, Hearings were down 39%, and disciplinary reports were down 18%.